kasplex/sdk-kiwi/README.md

 - For more detailed usage examples, check out our [Examples Directory](./example/)
 - For web usage, check out our [Kiwi for WEB](./README-WEB.md)

+## Integrated wallet method
+- Please refer to the details for the method of providing a wallet in the [WalletExt](./README-WalletExt.md)

 ## Contribution